-Is Being Fat an Open and Obvious Danger?
+Is Being Obese an Open and Obvious Danger?

 Valerie Smith v.
 Wells Fargo Bank, NA: Whether a patron’s heftiness can create an open and obvious danger and whether a property owner’s knowledge of an allegedly defective chair are questions for the jury.